alexeygumirov/pandoc-beamer-how-to/README.md

 This is a short guide about how I make PDF slides using **beamer** format output from the **pandoc**.

+> Note: Commands are updated for the latest Pandoc version: `2.10.x` and newer.

 ## How-to for docs preparation

 ### Tools